masatoDeweerdt/Chillix/README.md

 In this exercise we must create a Streaming site in html / css, javascript and php.

-Get inspired by Netflix, Amazon Prime Video and other Popcorn Time, Stremio ...
+We get inspired by Netflix.
 The goal is to display a catalog of movies.
-Spot the similarities between these platforms (navbar, header, search tool, different categories of videos…) See what is cool and what works.

 ### Must-have features